CodeNow/blog/_posts/2017-06-30-kops:-kubernetes-the-easy-way.md

 aws s3 mb s3://clusters.kubernetes.mydomain.com
 ```

-Now, we should create the following variable in your current shell or your bash profile if you are only controlling one cluster.
+Now, we should create the following variable in your current shell or your bash profile if you are only controlling one cluster:

 ```bash
 export KOPS_STATE_STORE=s3://clusters.kubernetes.mydomain.com